Cabaret Voltaire (band): Parting ways and rumours of revival (1995–2009)

-Kirk revives the brand (2009–2021)
+Kirk revives the band (2009–2021)

 In 2009, Kirk resurrected the Cabaret Voltaire name and released an album with New Zealand band Kora called Kora!
 Kora!
 Kora! and another with Sheffield band The Tivoli called National Service Rewind.
 The new material was recorded at Western Works studios.

 In July 2014, Berlin Atonal reported that Cabaret Voltaire were to perform at the festival.
 The performance – the first in twenty years – saw a set list of all new material performed by a line-up "consisting solely of machines, multi-screen projections and Richard H. Kirk", the lone remaining member of the 'group'.

+In September 2015, Cabaret Voltaire performed a set of new music at the Incubate Festival in Tilburg, the Netherlands.
+It was a seated show with visuals.

 In early August 2016, Cabaret Voltaire performed an hour long set of otherwise unreleased material at the Dekmantel festival in Amsterdam, the Netherlands.

 Circa 2017, the Coachella Festival made a significant offer to Kirk to reform the original Cabaret Voltaire for a reunion show.
 Kirk refused, stating that "Cabaret Voltaire was always about breaking new ground and moving forward.
 It would be so sad to see it as a nostalgia act."

 In August 2020, Cabaret Voltaire announced a new studio album Shadow of Fear.
 Backed by the first single "Vasto," the album was released on 20 November 2020.
-These are the first strictly Cabaret Voltaire recordings with Richard H. Kirk as the group’s sole member.
+These are the first strictly Cabaret Voltaire recordings with Richard H. Kirk as the group's sole member.
 These were followed in 2021 by the release of a new EP, Shadow of Funk, and two albums, Dekadrone and BN9Drone.

 Richard Kirk died in September 2021 at the age of 65.

+50th Anniversary (2025)

+On 13 May 2025 it was announced that Mallinder and Watson would be reforming to take part in the Sensoria Festival in Sheffield.
+The gig was arranged for 25 October 2025 at the FORGE Warehouse.